A12 – Issuing of College Credentials

 - All credit programs have practical and theoretical components.
 These components may be integrated and need not be separate learning experiences.

 - Some programs may establish different completion time periods based on accreditation, licensing or industry standards.
-If students do not complete within the required time period, they may be required to retake some courses or take additional courses to meet current program requirements.
+If a student does not complete the program within the designated time period, the student may be required to retake certain courses or take additional courses to meet current program requirements.

 4. Program Components